Born Rule and Logical Inference in Quantum Mechanics: Interpretations of Probability

 \item Distributivity

 \item Duality

-\end{enumerate} Since these properties define the Boolean algebra, the $\sigma$-algebra is found to be closed under the Boolean operations.
-On the basis of this observation, we may safely regard the element $\omega_i$ as an elementary proposition, which could be true or false.
+\end{enumerate} Since these properties define the Boolean algebra, the finitely additive class is found to be closed under the Boolean operations.
+On the basis of this observation, we may safely regard the element $\omega_i\in\Omega$ as an elementary proposition, which could be true or false.
 The subsets $A, B, \dots\in{\cal F}$ are therefore the set of the composite propositions made by the Boolean operations, and the set $\Omega$ is seen as the set of all these.

-We then formally introduce the measure of conditional plausibility, denoted by $A|B\in\R$, whose value quantifies the degree of plausibility that $A$ is true, given $B$ is true.
+Following the notation given in \cite{Cox46, Cox61, Kaynes21, Jaynes03, vanHorn03}, we then formally introduce the measure of conditional plausibility, denoted by $A|B\in\R$, whose value quantifies the degree of plausibility that $A$ is true, given $B$ is true.
+We suppose that there exists two real numbers $\textit{\texttt{F}}$ and $\textit{\texttt{T}}$ such that $\textit{\texttt{F}} \le A|B\le \textit{\texttt{T}}$ for every $A$ and $B$.
 We hereafter show that $A|B$ satisfies the conditions (\ref{Renyi}) under reasonable assumptions given below.

+Before we proceed, we point out that there are variants of the sets of the assumptions to prove Cox\rq s theorem \cite{Cox46, Cox61, Jaynes03, vanHorn03}.
+This is because Cox used implicit assumptions in his original proof \cite{Halpern99a, Halpern99b} and several researchers tried to construct more reasonable proof to fill the gap.
+Among these variants, we adopt the assumptions given in \cite{vanHorn03} for clarity and rigor of the presentation.

+The first assumption is the following: \begin{assumption}[van Horn] There exists a non-empty set of real numbers $\texttt{P}_0$ with the following two properties: \begin{enumerate} \item $\texttt{P}_0$ is a dense subset of the interval $(\texttt{F}, \texttt{T})$. \item For every $y_1, y_2, y_3\in\texttt{P}_0$, there exists propositions $A_1, A_2, A_3, B$ such that $y_1=A_1|B$, $y_2=A_2|A_1\land B$, and $y_3=A_3|A_2\land A_1\land B$. \end{enumerate} \end{assumption} Although the assumption \ref{dense} looks intricate, it is necessary to exclude the models which are not the standard probability theory, but satisfy all the assumptions we will hereafter make: Indeed, such a model is constructed in \cite{Halpern99a}.
+Moreover, it is known that the assumption \ref{dense} requires infinite numbers of the elementary propositions \cite{Halpern99b}.